-On October 13th, 2004 I sent out an email to the CalBirds and Countybirders Listserves with the following question:
+On October 13th, 2004 an email was sent out to the CalBirds and Countybirders Listserves with the following question:

 Do any of you have any suggestions on how to get your own children excited about birds and become a bird watcher too?